cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/schedules.rst

 also defined in the
 `Schedule <../../reference-manual/javadocs/co/cask/cdap/api/schedule/Schedules.html#createDataSchedule(java.lang.String,%20java.lang.String,%20co.cask.cdap.api.schedule.Source,%20java.lang.String,%20int)>`__.

+When a **Stream Size Schedule** is first created, during the deployment of an application, it will wait for the increment of data that it defined, starting from the current size of the Stream as given by the Metric system.

 These actions can be performed on a Schedule:

 - *Suspend*: Suspending a Schedule will prevent the Workflow from being executed again, in the event that the Stream